sdbip/Segerfeldt.EventStore/README.md

 # Deploying to NuGet (local)

+You can test the NuGet package without publishing it.

-Set up a local NuGet store as described here: https://learn.microsoft.com/en-us/nuget/hosting-packages/local-feeds
+First set up a local NuGet store as described here: https://learn.microsoft.com/en-us/nuget/hosting-packages/local-feeds

-Update the `<PackageVersion>` value in the .csproj file(s) that you want to deploy and build for Release.
+Update the `<PackageVersion>` value in the .csproj file(s) and build for Release.
 Then run one or more of the following commands to deploy the output:

 ```shell
 nuget add Segerfeldt.EventStore.Projection/bin/Release/Segerfeldt.EventStore.Projection.<version>.nupkg -source path/to/nuget-packages